revature-scalawags/Project2-Group6/README.md

 ## Questions
 1.What information can be found regarding trending tweets based on the number of likes?

-2.Which companies twitter accounts have more positive tweets/retweets than negative ones?
-What is the insight gained?
+2.Which url is the most referenced in a given stream?

-3.How can we compare tweets based on a negativity score that searches for key words?
+3.Can we find out which tweets contain negative language?

 ## Technologies
 1. Amazon Web Service